h2oai/h2o-tutorials/tutorials/glrm/glrm-tutorial.md

 ## Example 1: Visualizing Walking Stances

 For our first example, we will use data on [Subject 01's walking stances](https://simtk.org/project/xml/downloads.xml?group_id=603) from an experiment carried out by _Hamner and Delp (2013)_ [[2](#references)].
-Each of the 151 row of the data set contains the (x, y, z) coordinates of major body parts recorded at a specific point in time.
+Each of the 151 rows of the data set contains the (x, y, z) coordinates of major body parts recorded at a specific point in time.

 #### Basic Model Building